gangdong/gangdong.github.io/_posts/2024-02-15-Rust-startup-trait.markdown

 ---

 Is Rust an object-oriented programming language?
-I searched for the answer to this question on different AI assistants. <!--more-->
+I have searched for the answer to this question on different AI assistants. <!--more-->

 Below are the answers.
 Let's see.